GerhardHNL/GerhardHNL/README.md

 - 👋 Hi, I’m @GerhardHNL
 - 👀 I’m interested in traceability in textile and leather value chains
-- 🌱 I’m currently learning how I can use GITHUB
+- 🌱 I’m currently working on a UNCEFACT UNTP Textile Extension and DPP
 - 💞️ I’m looking to collaborate on vocabularies for textile and leather
 - 📫 How to reach me ...